dwaynejs/dwayne-router/README.md

 ##### routes

 Required.
-A `route` object which describes the root route children.
+Describes the root route children.
+(see [route children](#children)).
 Basically it's the whole structure of all the routes that are handled by the router.

 Example: